Skip to main content

 4. Pinch to zoom and adjust scaling inside the client so UI elements match your finger taps.

 5. Pair a controller or keyboard for better input.
-Controller mapping tips live in best controller setups for emulator gaming on iPhone.
+Controller mapping tips live in best controller setup for Android emulator gaming on iPhone.

 Performance Tuning for Low Latency

 • Prioritize network quality: Wi-Fi 6 or wired Ethernet on the host; avoid congested channels on the client side.
-For FPS stability, follow optimizing FPS for emulator gaming on iOS.
+For FPS stability, follow optimize Android emulator FPS on iOS.

 • Cap frame rate: Lock to 30 fps for strategy or RPGs; only push 60 fps if your network can sustain it.